stencila/website/easy-aint-easy/post.md

 # Easy is getting easier

 Fortunately, it doesn't take too long before non-code interfaces emerge at the surface.
-Take for example, [Git](https://git-scm.com/), the system for version control created by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds).
+Take for example, [Git](https://git-scm.com/), the system for version control.
 It's possibly one of the most important pieces of software to have emerged in the last decade, and probably one of the [scariest to use](http://ohshitgit.com/).
-The most fundamental of all of Git's functions, is to create a [commit](https://git-scm.com/docs/git-commit) and share it with your collaborators.
+The most fundamental of all of Git's functions, is to create a "commit" (a checkpoint that, if need be, you can roll back to) and share it with your collaborators.
 Most coders will do that by writing some commands in a terminal console:

 ```
 git add README.md